Soy and Man Boobs

 Does marijuana cause moobs?
 So far there’s no scientific proof.
 But there is plenty of anecdotal evidence that the phytoestrogens in marijuana can trigger breast growth in regular users, and most gynecomastia surgeons discourage consumption.

 What about soy, then?
-When our New York man boob patients ask about foods and botanicals containing plant-based estrogens—like soy, lavender, tea tree oil and others—we counsel caution and moderation.
-Is it likely that use will cause breast growth?
+When our New York man boob patients ask about foods and botanicals containing plant-based estrogens— like soy, lavender, tea tree oil and others— we counsel caution and moderation.
+Is it likely that the use of these items will cause breast growth?
 No. Is it possible?
 Maybe with heavy use.
 Moderation or avoidance is the safest plan.

 Balance is Key